fifth-postulate/postscript-whisperer/workshop/guide/src/tool/dictionary.md

 {{#include ../../image-src/no-aliasing.ps:5:5}}
 ```

 and

 ```ps
 {{#include ../../image-src/no-aliasing.ps:15:15}}
 ```

-`4 dict` creates a dictionary that can contain 4 items and puts it on the operand stack, `begin` takes the dictionary from the stacks and makes it the current dictionary, so that it will be used to bind variables in and look up names from.
+`4 dict` creates a dictionary that can contain 4 items and puts it on the operand stack, `begin` takes the dictionary from the stack and makes it the current dictionary, so that it will be used to bind variables in and look up names from.

-`end` restores the previous the dictionary as the current dictionary.
+`end` restores the previous dictionary as the current dictionary.

 ## Dictionary Stack
 The operand stack is of central importance in any PostScript program.
 But it is not the only stack that PostScript knows about.